Skip to content

 3.14s

 Hands down, this one goes to SiteGround.
-The data speaks for itself!
 If you’re interested to see how SiteGround compares to other hosts, check out our post on the fastest web host.

 Winner: SiteGround